Wibbo/anim/README.md

 * C = Clear the grid & stop the grid from updating if it is currently running.
 * G = Start grid update.
 * P = Pause grid updates.
+While the grid is paused, you can click any cell in the grid to toggle its on/off status.

 ## ini file settings
 #### [GRID]